Year Released: 2012

 Wilee’s pursuer, Bobby Monday (Michael Shannon) is developed with enough complexity to understand his manic need to attain the “Premium Rush” message.
 Monday has the face for the part, too, with just the right resemblance to Jaws of 007 fame to make us instinctually recoil.
 And here, too, we find out his reason for his desperate chase just a little at a time, keeping the mystery and suspense taut.

-With the summer ebbing, take a final shot of sunshine with the fast paced thriller.
-You will enjoy the muscle-powered ride.
+With the summer just beginning, enjoy this shot of fast-paced sunshine You will enjoy the muscle-powered ride.

 One of Wilee’s more effective uses of legerdemain in his efforts to avoid the relentless Bobby Monday involves his fast food lunch.
 It also involves a bit of sacrifice, too.
 Monday is about to impede Wilee’s flight with a bit of bureaucratic mumbo-jumbo.
 Wilee pauses, purportedly trying to reach into his messenger cache to hand over the treasured envelope.
 However, he cannot do this with the Jumbo Burrito in his hand, so he gives it to Monday to hold.
 Then quick as a fox, Wilee is on way, the frustrated Monday left holding the bag, or burrito, if you prefer.